euonymblog/EUALF-webapp/_session/brexit-breakfast--implications-for-australia.md

 ---
 layout: session
 title: Brexit Breakfast – Implications for Australia
-timeslot: '6 June, 7:30am-8:45am'
+timeslot: 6 June, 7.30-8.45
-venue: Venue
+venue: Level 2 Stateroom
 speaker:
-speakerurl: /melissaconleytyler.html
+speakerurl:
-permalink: /elfwelcome.html
+permalink: /SLFbreakfast.html
 ---

+How will the UK's departure from the EU affect Australia?